River911009/MSCDFU/README.md

 5. To run MSCDFU bootloader after programmed, only need to erase the ADDRESS_CMD showed in the CONFIG.TXT file when the first programming.
 The MSCDFU USB disk should appear after reboot.
 6. Change FLASH address of the application project to ADDRESS_APP where set in CONFIG.TXT file before compile.
 7. To unlock the MSCDFU, here using the chip UID as the unique 96-bit code.
 The LICENSE.TXT file have to include "UID:xxxxxxxxxxxxxxxxxxxxxxxx".
+8. Disable desplay the chip unique ID or others infornations in CONFIG.TXT can make it more difficult to be clone.

 ---